Nextpeer/Nextpeer-libgdx/README.md

 	    public void onCreate (Bundle savedInstanceState) {
 	    	super.onCreate(savedInstanceState);

-            // Initialize the tournament instance with the Context mTournaments = new AndroidTournaments(this);
+	    	mTournaments = new AndroidTournaments(this);

-            // Pass the Android tournaments instance to the game SuperJumper superJumper = new SuperJumper(mTournaments);
+	    	SuperJumper superJumper = new SuperJumper(mTournaments);
     		initialize(superJumper, false);
 	    }

-        /** The user pressed on the back button */
+        /** The user pressed the back button */
         @Override
         public void onBackPressed() {
-    	    // If the game is in tournament mode -> forfeit the tournament. if (mTournaments != null && mTournaments.isCurrentlyInTournament()) {
+    	    // If the game is in tournament mode, forfeit the tournament: if (mTournaments != null && mTournaments.isCurrentlyInTournament()) {
     		    mTournaments.reportForfeitForCurrentTournament();
     	    }